Phu1237/vscode-vs-browser/README.md

 ## Release Notes

+### [2.1.0] BREAKING CHANGES VERSION

+- `Add`: Add show update change setting to Show "New version changes" after the updated
+- `Refactor`: Refactor source code.
+Change some setting name so it may not get your old setting
+- `Fix`: Not start with old URL after reopening VS Code
+- `Fix`: Auto reload after duration time not working correctly

 ### [2.0.11]

 - Local Proxy Server: It's working more correctly now.
-Please give it a try.</li>
+Please give it a try
-- Fix: Localhost website now work even if Proxy Mode is enabled</li>
+- Fix: Localhost website now work even if Proxy Mode is enabled
-- Fix: Url on Address bar now correct with current page</li>
+- Fix: Url on Address bar now correct with current page
-- Fix: The state of your old session will be restored after reopening VS Code</li>
+- Fix: The state of your old session will be restored after reopening VS Code

 ### [2.0.8]